 Schedule your first TAC meeting three months after your proposal is approved by the CCaTS Postdoctoral Programs Committee.
-Follow-up meetings are scheduled every six months until completion of a successful Final Oral Examination.
+Follow-up meetings are scheduled every six months (or as requested by the CCaTS Postdoctoral Executive Committee) until completion of a successful Final Oral Examination.
 Have each member in attendance sign the progress report and update members who are not present.

 Note: Failure to hold progress meetings and submit progress reports may result in your being placed on academic probation or recommended for dismissal.

 - Assesses the scholar's understanding of the science and the methodological issues involved in the research

 - May include questions on: